onap/integration/docs/docs_vFW_CNF_CDS.rst

    vFW CNF CDS Use Case sequence flow for *Native Helm* (Guilin) path.

-.. note:: The **Native Helm** path has identified defects in the instantiation process and requires SO images of version 1.7.11 for successfull instantiation of the CNF.
-Please monitor `SO-3403`_ and `SO-3404`_ tickets to make sure that necessary fixes have been delivered and 1.7.11 SO images are avaialble in your Guilin ONAP instance.
+.. warning:: The **Native Helm** path has identified defects in the instantiation process and requires SO images of version 1.7.11 for successfull instantiation of the CNF.
+Please monitor `SO-3403`_ and `SO-3404`_ tickets to make sure that necessary fixes have been delivered.
+SO 1.7.11 images were released Dec 24th 2020.
+Make sure to use then in You ONAP/Guilin installation.

 3-1 Onboarding